-Tawni is interested in investigating the mind-body relationship foundational to facilitating healthy minds and bodies through biocultural and Tibetan medical paradigms for well-being.
-At the Center, she is particularly interested in work that contributes the cultural, social and environmental contexts that support practices and qualities of mind that lead to experiences of well-being across the life course, as well as aspects of its diversity among populations and their sociocultural contexts.
+Tawni investigates the mind-body relationship foundational to cultivating healthy minds and bodies through biocultural and Tibetan medical paradigms for well-being.
+She examines markers and practices of flourishing in lives well-lived as well as processes of dying mindfully.
+She is particularly interested in work that contributes to understanding the cultural, social and environmental contexts that support practices and qualities of mind that lead to experiences of well-being across the life course, as well as aspects of its diversity among populations.

-She contributes transdisciplinary work to understanding gut metabolism disorders and cancer, and she maintains a private clinical practice and sees a broad spectrum of patients.
+She contributes transdisciplinary work to understanding gut disorders, cancer, and chronic inflammatory conditions.
+Her publications focus on diagnostic/treatment paradigms, pharmacological synergies, and modes of embodiment in contemplative practice, health and healing.
+She maintains a private clinical practice where sees a broad spectrum of patients.

 Education